EvgeniiaTogochakova/Project_html_css/Readme.md

+# Project_html_css

-# Building a website using HTML and CSS.
+This project is about building a website usind HTML and CSS.

-Текст задания
-Мы продолжаем работать с проектом из прошлого урока.
-В данном домашнем задании мы будем добавлять стилистику и позиционирование.